Vikas2604/Todo-List/README.md

 ├── index.html             # Main HTML file
 ├── style.css              # Styles for the Todo App
 └── app.js                 # JavaScript file for functionality

-This project is licensed under the MIT License - see the [LICENSE](License) file for details.